-Through a long-term loan program, the Smithsonian shares its vast collections and expertise with more than 161 affiliate museums around the country.
+Through a long-term loan program, the Smithsonian shares its vast collections and expertise with more than 216 affiliate museums around the country.

-Where is the Smithsonian Museum?
+Where Is the Smithsonian Museum?

 The Smithsonian Visitor Center is located in the Castle at 1000 Jefferson Drive SW, Washington, DC.
 It is located in the center of the National Mall, just a short walk from the Smithsonian Metro Station.

-What are the most popular Smithsonian Museums for kids?
+What Are the Most Popular Smithsonian Museums for Kids?

-- Check the daily calendar of events
+- Check the daily calendar of events.

 - The Carousel on the National Mall, near the Arts and Industries Building, is open year-round, weather permitting.

 - Discovery Theater offers live theatrical performances for children.

 - IMAX Theaters project films on a five-story-high screen with six-channel digital surround sound.

 - The Einstein Planetarium gives you the sensation of zooming across the skies and through the galaxy.